aiven/devportal/docs/platform/howto/add-authentication-method.rst

 Add authentication methods
 ===========================

-You can authenticate directly with your email and password or use single sign-on through providers like GitHub, Google and Microsoft.
+You can authenticate directly with your email and password, or use single sign-on through providers like GitHub, Google, and Microsoft.

 To add an authentication method for your user account on the `Aiven Console <https://console.aiven.io/>`_:

 #.
-Click the **User information** icon in the top right and select **Authentication**.
+Click the user information icon in the top right and select **Authentication**.
 #.
 Click **Add authentication method**.
 #.
 Select Aiven password or an external account provider.
 #.
 Click **Add authentication method**.